DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/40_archaeological_mysteries.md

 ## The Global Pattern

 Perhaps even more mysterious than the precision of any single site is the pattern that emerges when we look at them globally.
 Across continents, separated by thousands of miles and thousands of years, we see the same architectural motifs and the same astronomical knowledge, appearing in cultures that had no known contact.

+---

+*In a cluttered apartment, a young researcher named Leo sat surrounded by maps and printouts.
+He traced lines between pyramids, stone circles, and temples, his fingers stained with ink.
+The patterns emerged slowly, like constellations in the night sky.
+Each new connection sent a thrill through his body—a sense of mystery, of something vast and ancient reaching across time.
+He felt the presence of minds long gone, whispering through the stones, inviting him to see the world as a single, living puzzle.*

 ### Clue #9: The Worldwide Pyramid Network